iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     equals(other: this): boolean;
     // (undocumented)
     forEachModel(func: (model: GeometricModelState) => void): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "forEachTileTreeModel" is marked as @public, but its signature references "TileTreeModelState" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "forEachTileTreeModel" is marked as @public, but its signature references "TileTreeModelState" which is marked as @alpha
     //
     // (undocumented)
     forEachTileTreeModel(func: (model: TileTreeModelState) => void): void;